Rpoddar1953/Interactive-Lab-Hub/Lab 1/README.md

 **![Prototype design image](https://github.com/Rpoddar1953/Interactive-Lab-Hub/blob/Spring2021/Lab%201/IDD_Lab1_proto_design.pdf)**

 **My idea is that the coffee machine is voice activated and understands all instructions related to what type of coffee to make, and what size.
 I am not currently sure if it's better for the machine to only be voice activated or if users prefer to also have manual options available.
 I currently do not have any buttons for coffee preferences, only a manual on/off button.
-This something I would like to test to see what is better for the users.
+This something I would like to test in order to see what is better for the users.
 I have also added some additional small lights to indicate if the water, milk, or coffee beans in the machine need to be refilled.**